Latest News

 India calls for a global code of conduct on pilot poaching

-India, which is one of the fastest-growing aviation market in the world, struggles with a pilot shortage, which undermines Prime Minister Narendra modi's ambition to create a global aviation hub that would create jobs.
+India has raised concerns about the rapid growth of its aviation system being stunted by poaching Indian pilots and crew members without proper notice.
+India, which is one of the fastest-growing aviation market in the world, struggles with a lack of experienced pilots.
+This has a negative impact on Prime Minister Narendra modi's ambition to create a global aviation hub that would create jobs.
 Air India's fatal crash has led to a tighter look at the aviation sector.

 India stated in a working paper it submitted to the U.N. agency for aviation, the International Civil Aviation Organization, on August 1, that foreign airlines were repeatedly hiring Indian airline staff.
 This "adversely impacts India's capacity to develop its aviation sector in a systematic manner."